Jenny Durkan: Covid response

 Durkan was halfway through her term when the first recorded U.S. case of COVID-19 appeared in the Seattle area on January 19, 2020, and the first recorded U.S. death on February 29.
-Covid response was a central part of Durkan's remaining tenure.
+COVID response was a central part of Durkan's remaining tenure.
 Under Durkan, as of March 2021, Seattle's response to the pandemic resulted in the lowest deaths per capita of any large U.S. metropolitan area.
 By March, Durkan, in collaboration with other area officials, implemented some of the first mask mandates in the U.S. They also set up four testing facilities in the city, which tested up to 6,000 people per day by mid-December 2020 and had completed 463,000 tests between June and December of that year.
 On March 17, 2020, Durkan signed an emergency order prohibiting the eviction of small businesses and nonprofits for 60 days or until the end of the emergency.
 The City Council and Durkan had already halted most residential evictions.

 In May 2020, Durkan closed more than 20 miles of city streets to most vehicles in order to enable more socially distanced biking and walking.
-In May 2020, to help families in economic distress from covid shutdowns, Durkan's administration sent $800 supermarket vouchers to households enrolled in subsidized child care and food programs, later extending the voucher program to other households.
-The administration opened additional shelter spaces with more distance between beds, provided supporting services at hotels commissioned to house homeless people, and gave $10,000 grants to 250 small business by May 24, 2020.
+In May 2020, to help families in economic distress from Covid shutdowns, Durkan's administration sent $800 supermarket vouchers to households enrolled in subsidized child care and food programs, later extending the voucher program to other households.
+The administration opened additional shelter spaces with more distance between beds, provided supporting services at hotels commissioned to house homeless people, and gave $10,000 grants to 250 small businesses by May 24, 2020.

+On August 9, 2021, Durkan in a joint announcement with Governor Jay Inslee and County Executive Dow Constantine announced a vaccine mandate for all government employees.
+Most employees ended up receiving the vaccine but there was strong initial pushback from the police and fire department.
+The police union said they were not consulted on the decision and took Durkan to court over the matter and were turned away by a federal judge.
+170 firefighters and police officers were put on leave or separation proceedings at the mandate deadline.

+On Sep 7, 2021, Durkan alongside county leaders announced a vaccine passport for the city of Seattle that would implement a digital verification system.
+The employee mandate and vaccine passport both received grassroots pushback.
+The mandates tasked short-staffed establishments with turning people away at the door.
+Businesses forced to act on the mandate were sometimes "gutted" by the drop off in their customer base.
+The city announced a two million fund to help businesses affected by the passport enforcement.

-When Durkan left office in December 2021, about 90% of Seattle's eligible residents had received at least one dose of a covid vaccine and about 50% were fully vaccinated.
+When Durkan left office in December 2021, about 90% of Seattle's eligible residents had received at least one dose of the covid shot and about 50% were had received both doses.